 - Association with host commodities provides the opportunity for the pest to enter Australia.
-Their ability to survive on, or in, nursery stock acts to ensure their viability on route to, and during distribution across, Australia. - Propagative material is assumed to come from areas where these pests occur and no phytosanitary measures have been applied.
+Their ability to survive on, or in, nursery stock acts to ensure their viability en route to, and during distribution across, Australia. - Propagative material is assumed to come from areas where these pests occur and no phytosanitary measures have been applied.
 The primary conditions for survival of pests are fulfilled by the presence of the live propagative material and the associated environmental conditions.
-Therefore, association with propagative material can provide long term survival for the pests. - Infected propagative material is the main pathway for the introduction of the pests into new areas.
-This mode of introduction is greatly enhanced because of latency periods before conspicuous symptoms develop.
-Long latency periods can lead to the propagation and distribution of infected propagative material prior to obvious symptoms appearing. - The pests associated with propagative material may be systemic or are associated with the vascular system (or occur internally in the nursery stock) and they are unlikely to be dislodged during standard harvesting, handling and shipping operations.
-Therefore, pests associated with propagative material are likely to survive during transport.
+Therefore, association with propagative material can provide long term survival for the pests. - Infected/infested propagative material is the main pathway for the introduction of the pests into new areas.
+This mode of introduction is greatly enhanced by latency periods for pathogens or cryptic behaviour of arthropods, as conspicuous symptoms may not develop immediately.
+Long latency/cryptic periods can lead to the propagation and distribution of infected/infested propagative material prior to obvious symptoms appearing/damage occurring. - The pests associated with propagative material may be systemic or associated with the vascular system (or occur internally in the nursery stock) and may not be dislodged during standard harvesting, handling and shipping operations.
+Therefore, pests associated with propagative material are likely to survive during transport. - The ability to overwinter could allow pathogens or arthropod pests to survive potentially suboptimal conditions during harvesting, handling or shipping.
+Careful handling of plant propagative material to maintain plant health would assist the pests in surviving within the host plant.
+Propagative material hosting pests could then be distributed and propagated throughout Australia.